JustinHLe/cypress-region-detection/README.md

    -

-2. Open a command line
+2. Open command line

    - Mac users
         - open spotlight search with [command + space] and search for terminal and click on the first result(Terminal)

    - Window users
         - open the run command by pressing [Windows Key + R] simultaneously and then typing [cmd] and hitting [ok]

+3. make a directory and cd into it